gtallest2/algolia2/README.md

 ## Data Manipulation & Import
 I converted the .csv into .json, merged the .json files, and imported the data to Algolia with a couple node scripts: `csv-to-json.js` and `import-algolia.js`.
 They can be found in `assets/js/ex`.

+(The admin key has been removed from `import-algolia.js`.
+You can still find it by looking through the commit history... this won't happen again!)

 There is an npm script that runs both scripts in package.json: `npm run convert-csv`